-- Rectal bleeding
+Rectal bleeding

-Diverticulosis doesn't lead to cancer or polyps, but symptoms from the colon shouldn't be taken for granted or assumed to be from diverticulosis without discussing it with your clinician.
-If fever and abdominal pain occur, ALWAYS contact your clinician promptly.
+	Diverticulosis doesn't lead to cancer or polyps, but symptoms related to colon health should not be taken lightly without discussing it with your clinician.
+If fever and abdominal pain occur, contact your clinician promptly.

 	Screenings & Diagnostic Tests

 	Diverticulosis and Diverticulitis can be treated in three different manners:

-1. If diverticulosis if found on a scope exam or Xray but we don't think it is causing any problems, the best treatment is not to worry about it, but to maintain a healthy fiber intake in diet.
-Adding comfortable portions of bran in cereals and muffins, having more fruits like apples and citrus, having more vegetables like carrots, broccoli, and beans can help prevent complications and keep bowel function better.
-Some people can't get enough of a fiber comfortably diet, so they take one or another supplemental form of fiber product.
+	1. If diverticulosis is found on a scope exam or X-ray but your physician doesn’t think it is causing any problems, then the best treatment is to maintain a healthy fiber intake in your diet.
+Adding portions of bran, fruits, and vegetables can help prevent complications and maintain healthy bowel function.
+Supplemental form of fiber product can also be taken.
 Two common types are psyllium (a grain product, in brands like Metamucil, Konsyl, Trader Joes and many generics) and methylcellulose (a plant substance in such brands as Citrocel).
-Mixed into water or juice and used daily, these promote better bowel function just like food fiber does.
+Mixed into water or juice and used daily, these promote improved bowel function just as food fiber does.

 	Usually 1 to 2 week periods of antibiotics are effective in treating infection of the diverticula.
 Most commonly prescribed are ciprofloxacin (Cipro) and metronidazole (Flagyl).
 Most people can be treated at home but few may need to be hospitalized.
 During recovery, resuming a higher fiber intake is recommended.
 Patients who have repeated episodes of diverticulitis need guidance about what to do if symptoms return.

-Most diverticulitis treatments work well, but once diverticula form they will be there for your entire lifetime.
-This means that you could acquire diverticulitis again at any time.
-Lifestyle modifications can help you prevent diverticulitis in the future.
-Drinking plenty of water is imperative for making sure you don’t get constipated, as is putting more fiber into one’s diet.
+	Most diverticulitis treatments are effective, but once diverticula form they will be there for your entire lifetime--meaning you can acquire diverticulitis again at any time.
+Lifestyle modifications can help prevent diverticulitis in the future.
+Drinking plenty of water is imperative for making sure you don’t get constipated, as is putting more fiber in one’s diet.